 The War on Natural Soap

-The blog discusses skin, pH, and the claims of commercial skincare companies that their pH-balanced cleansers are more beneficial to your skin than natural soap.
+Both of these blogs discussed skin, pH, and the claims that pH-balanced cleansers are more beneficial to your skin than natural soap.

 I simply believe that natural soap has, and continues to receive unfair condemnation in the world of pH balanced skin care.